Peer To Peer Lending Guide

 Director and Staff Experience

-The experience of the Directors and staff running the peer to peer and crowdfunding companies was mostly an after thought for me when I started lending.
+The experience of the Directors and staff running the peer to peer and crowdlending companies was mostly an after thought for me when I started lending.
 As I have more lending time under my belt, I realise how essential Director and staff experience really is.
 If the Directors fail to evaluate credit and borrower risk accurately, those companies will not survive long-term and your capital could be at risk.

 My website has enabled communication directly with many of the people in charge of the peer to peer lending companies.
-This in turn allows me to gauge the experience of the company Directors and the company staff.
+This, in turn, allows me to gauge the experience of the company Directors and the company staff.
 While there’s no guarantee that these Directors will lead their companies to success in the long term, it’s certainly helpful to have these types of conversations.
-I encourage you to watch my upcoming podcasts so you can become familiar with the people who you are entrusting your money to.
+I encourage you to watch my podcasts so you can become familiar with the people who you are entrusting your money to.
 Also do not be afraid to call the companies and ask difficult questions.
 Remember, it’s your money and…

-The things that truly matter are:
+When considering lending, the things that truly matter are:

 - The borrower’s ability to repay the debt and interest